• Skip to primary navigation

 This post may contain affiliate links.
 Please read our disclosure policy.

-Bang Bang shrimp is a crispy shrimp recipe that is smothered in a deliciously sweet and creamy sauce.
-It's a copycat recipe of Bonefish Grill bang bang shrimp.
-It's an easy appetizer that is always a hit!
+Bang Bang shrimp is a crispy shrimp dish smothered in a sweet, creamy sauce.
+It’s a copycat recipe of Bonefish Grill’s Bang Bang shrimp.
+It’s an easy appetizer that is always a hit!

 Want an appetizer recipe that will disappear in seconds, leave you wishing you had made triples, and bring heaps of compliments your way?
 I thought you might.

-Our hack to make this a healthier recipe:
+My hack to make this recipe a little better for you

 Most bang bang shrimp recipes use Thai sweet chili sauce, which is often loaded with high-fructose corn syrup and unpronounceable ingredients.
-But sweet chili sauce is really just a sweet sauce with a bit of vinegar and a little spice.
-So we “make our own” by using honey, vinegar, and sriracha.
-It's so easy and the results are (pardon the pun) bang on.
+However, sweet chili sauce is essentially a sweet sauce with a hint of vinegar and a touch of spice.
+So I make my own bang bang sauce by using honey, vinegar, and sriracha.
+It’s so easy, and the results are (pardon the pun) bang on.

-Also, they're usually breaded and deep-fried.
-Instead, we use a little starch to make them crispy and pan-fry them in avocado oil.
+Also, they’re usually breaded and deep-fried.
+Instead, I use a small amount of starch to make them crispy, then pan-fry them in avocado oil.
+It’s the same tricks I use when I make my bang bang cauliflower, another great bang bang recipe!

 Tips for making the best bang bang shrimp